Home Equity Loans When It’s Time to Leverage Your Asset

 Leverage Your Asset: Home Equity and Paying Down Debt

-You can use home equity loans to obtain money to consolidate debts and quickly pay off credit cards, student loans or auto loans.
+You can use home equity loans to obtain money to consolidate debts and quickly pay off credit cards, student loans, or auto loans.
 The house provides the collateral for a cash-out refinancing loan, making it easier to obtain a lower interest rate.
 If you need to pay off a bunch of debts, a cash-out refinance mortgage makes the best choice.

 A credit card might have a high-interest rate, perhaps an APR as high as 25 percent.
 If you have even one card with that APR, you pay your principal debt and a quarter of it back.
-Obtaining a cash-out loan lets you pay off the card and pay only a few percent interest on the loan.
+Obtaining a cash-out loan lets you pay off the card and pay only a few percent interests on the loan.
 You typically spread the payments out longer since most mortgages range from 15 to 30 years, but you make quick progress paying down your debt.
 The trick is to not use the credit card again once it gets paid off.
 Once you pay the cards off, you obtain a zero-interest or low-interest credit card for use.
 This lets you avoid the previous problem.
 You then close down the higher interest cards.

 Here’s the thing and I know that I am repeating myself, but I cannot stress it enough — you have to know that you can easily pay back the new mortgage.
 If you miss payments, you lose your home.
 Period.
 The bank will foreclose.